vittoriols/Flutter-Mobile-App/README.md

 For the health and privacy of the project at the moment I'm not planning to share the code behind it, but just an overview of potentialities of it.

 ## Overview
-1. What we want to transform: Turn excel reporting local file from desktop --> shared accessible data on the go from mobile
+1. What we want to transform: Turn excel reporting local file from desktop into shared accessible data on the go from mobile

 ![1](/images/1.jpg "1")